enp-njit/A02/README.md

 2. Install the latest Git as a local program https://git-scm.com/downloads
 3. Create a Github account on https://github.com/join
 4. Connect Github and Webstorm by accessing Webstorm version control in system preferences and entering the path to your git.exe file
+5. In Webstorm, create a new project

-5. With your account in Github, create a new public repository by selecting the "+" icon in the top right corner and add a README.md file
+6. With your account in Github, create a new public repository by selecting the "+" icon in the top right corner and add a README.md file
-7. Create a Webstorm repository
+7. In Webstorm, select the directory where the Git repository will be created by going to VCS and importing

 PART 2: Glossary
 * **Branch:**  an individual project with a unique set of code contained within a repository and can be merged to the main branch to be officially published.